cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 transactionSource.setStartFromEarliest();
 ```

-The FlinkKafkaConsumer can be created with a few different constructors, in our case we provide:
+The `FlinkKafkaConsumer` can be created with a few different constructors, in our case we provide:
  1. Topic to consume
  2. Schema implementation that provides the message deserialization format
  3. Consumer properties

-For ItemTransactions we use the custom `TransactionSchema` implementation that serializers the records in a tab delimited text format for readability.
+For `ItemTransactions` we use the custom `TransactionSchema` implementation that serializers the records in a tab delimited text format for readability.
 We will use the same schema in our data generator job later to write to the kafka topic.

-For Query inputs we use the built in `SimpleStringSchema` that can be used to read String data from kafka.
+For `Query` inputs we use the built in `SimpleStringSchema` that can be used to read String data from Kafka.

-We created a simple utility class to generate the consumer properties based on our input properties (it extracts props with kafka. prefix):
+We created a simple utility class to generate the consumer properties based on our input properties (it extracts props with `kafka.` prefix):
  - `group.id=...` : *REQUIRED*
  - `bootstrap.servers=...` : *REQUIRED*
- - `flink.partition-discovery.interval-millis=60000` : Used by flink to control how often the consumed topics are checked for new partitions.
+ - `flink.partition-discovery.interval-millis=60000` : Used by Flink to control how often the consumed topics are checked for new partitions.
 (Disabled by default)

-Flink relies on its own consumer offset management when consuming kafka messages.
+Flink relies on its own consumer offset management when consuming Kafka messages.
 The `.setCommitOffsetsOnCheckpoints(true)` tells the consumer to commit offsets on Flink checkpoints so other tools can track the consumed messages.

 Finally we set the consumer start offset that takes effect when the job is started for the first time (no checkpoint present).
 When a job is restored from a checkpoints or recovers after a failure it will always continue exactly where it left off.